INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Results

-To assess model performance, we conducted four-fold cross-validation on $691$ WSIs from $678$ stage II/III CRC patients, covering diverse demographics, scanners, and hospitals (Supplementary Table 1).
-The training cohort combined TCGA (n=$342$) and SurGen (n=$336$).
-INSIGHT (Table~\ref{tab:main_results}) achieved a Concordance Index (C-index) of $0.67$ and a hazard ratio (HR) of 2.46 (95\% CI: 1.69-4.57), outperforming pTNM staging, C-index=0.60; HR=2.31(95\% CI:1.54-3.47).
-An interactive demonstration of the key results of this study is available at \href{https://insight.dcs.warwick.ac.uk/}{https://insight.dcs.warwick.ac.uk/}.
+We evaluated INSIGHT’s prognostication ability (see Fig ~\ref{fig:main_figure}) across diverse clinical settings.
+Four-fold cross-validation was performed on 691 WSIs from 678 patients, spanning multiple cohorts, scanners, and institutions (Supplementary Table 1), with the training cohort comprising TCGA (n = 342) and SurGen (n = 336).
+INSIGHT achieved a Concordance Index (C-index) of 0.67 and a hazard ratio (HR) of 2.62 (95\% CI: 1.80–3.81), compared to 0.60 and 2.31 (95\% CI: 1.54–3.47) for pTNM staging (Table~\ref{tab:main_results}).